 LED lights (light-emitting diode) are brighter and last longer, but they are more expensive, if you wish to go that route.
 Some cars already come with LEDs to begin with.

 Newer cars have HID lamps(High-intensity discharge), and cannot be done at the parts store to my knowledge.

 Turn signals, marker lights, reverse lights, brake lights, license plate lights may sometimes be replaced at the store.
 You will find the bulb information in your Owner’s Manual.
 Go into the store with the manual, and get the bulbs and grease.
 Ask someone nicely, if you cannot change the bulb yourself, if they can help you to change the bulb.

 Not all stores may offer this service.
 Please check to see if they have this service available.

 Some services may not be available for either diesel engines or hybrid cars.

 Did you find this article to be informative?
 Did it leave you with more questions?
-Feel free to post a comment or a question by going to the “leave a comment” link on the top left.
+Feel free to post a suggestion, comment or a question by leaving a comment below.
 Thanks!